thob97/DNS-simulator/readme.md

 In order for the scripts to work you will need the following packages:
  * `python3`

 ### Installation

-Installation of the dependencies on ubuntu:
- - `sudo apt install libsdl2-dev libsdl2-2.0-0 libdsl2-mixer-dev libsdl2-image-dev -y;`

 Cloning the repo:
  - `git clone https://github.com/thob97/DNS-simulator.git`

 ### Compile and run
-TODO
+The main.py file contains several examples to demonstrate the milestones.
+It can be executed using the following command:
- - `cd DNS-simulator`
+ - `cd DNS-simulator/project_1/src/`
  - `./main.py`

 ## Components